 Tour guides are around and in front of a group of people every single day.
 It’s an excellent job for someone who loves being surrounded by others.
 So hermits need not apply — not joking.

-I’m not saying the job is extrovert exclusive.
-Yes, they should have tour guide jokes and a charismatic personality.
+We’re not saying the job is extrovert exclusive.
+Yes, your should have funny tour guide jokes and a charismatic personality.
 But it’s so much more than that — having a passion for people means having a desire to connect.

-During the season, many new faces arrive at your door.
-A tour guide must love meeting new people; introductions shouldn’t become tiresome after awhile.
+During the season, many new faces will arrive.
+You must love meeting new people; introductions shouldn’t become tiresome after awhile.

 Every group coming through is an opportunity to get to know someone new.
-So the tour guide will want to ask questions and remember names because the connections they make is one of the best parts of the job.
+So you will want to ask questions and remember names because the connections you make is one of the best parts of the job.

 3. Passion for learning

 No one is an expert in their field from the get-go.
-Even if the tour guide has years of experience, working for a new tour operator business will come with a bit of learning.
+Even if you have years of tour guide work experience, working for a new tour operator business will come with a bit of learning.

-They’ll have to learn about the location — getting around, fun facts, cultural customs, and secret spots.
-And they’ll have to learn about your tour business — like how to use your online booking system.
+You’ll have to learn about the location — getting around, fun facts, cultural customs, and secret spots.
+And you’ll have to learn about the tour business — like how to use an online booking system.

-If they aren’t willing to learn, they won’t be a good fit for your operation.
-You have a talented team, and everyone is there for each other.
+If you aren’t willing to learn, you won’t be a good fit for any operation.
+You’ll likely work with a talented team who’s there for each other.
 When something breaks down, all hands are on deck.
 When someone calls in sick, another teammate takes over their responsibilities.

-It doesn’t matter if their designated role is leading tours.
-As a passionate lifetime learner, they’ll want to familiarize themselves with other areas of the business so they can assist when necessary…which brings me to my next point.
+It doesn’t matter if your designated role is leading tours.
+As a passionate lifetime learner, you’ll want to familiarize yourself with other areas of the business so you can assist when necessary…which brings us to my next point.

 4. Passion for the tourism industry

 Another season doesn’t mean another job — at least not for a passionate tour guide.
-The position won’t be playtime in their twenties.
-No, they’ll see it as an opportunity to advance their career in the tourism industry.
+The position shouldn’t be playtime in your twenties.
+No, you should see it as an opportunity to advance your career in the tourism industry.

-Maybe they want to become tour manager one day.
-Or maybe they want to run a tour business of their own.
-Whatever the case, they’ll be showing up to work on time, going above and beyond their expected duties and doing everything they can to impress you.
+Maybe you want to become tour manager one day.
+Or maybe you want to run a tour business of their own.
+Whatever the case, you’ll be showing up to work on time, going above and beyond your expected duties and doing everything you can to impress guests.

 5. Passion for serving

-Your tour isn’t designed as a fun vacation for your tour guides.
-Yes, they’ll enjoy themselves on the job because they love what they do, but the tour isn’t for them, it’s for your guests.
+Tours aren’t designed as a fun vacation for tour guides.
+Yes, you can enjoy yourself on the job because you love what you do, but the tour isn’t for you, it’s for guests.

-For example, while on a hiking tour, if a rare bird is spotted ahead on the trail, your guide shouldn’t be the first one to run up and snap a photo.
-Instead, they should point it out to the group, walk up slowly and make sure everyone has a chance to see it.
+For example, while on a hiking tour, if a rare bird is spotted ahead on the trail, you shouldn’t be the first one to run up and snap a photo.
+Instead, you should point it out to the group, walk up slowly and make sure everyone has a chance to see it.

 When someone has a passion for serving, they put others above themselves.
-Your tour guide will make sure your guests are having the best time.
+You’ll want to make sure your guests are having the best time.

-So they’ll give tips, share advice, answer questions and accept requests — like stopping at the gelato store for a local treat.
-Because for them, it’s more rewarding to witness others fall in love with a destination.
+So you’ll give tips, share advice, answer questions and accept requests — like stopping at the gelato store for a local treat.
+Because for you, it’s more rewarding to witness others fall in love with a destination.

 6. Passion for community

-You may want to find a tour guide who’s local.
-They know the best watering holes, memorized the mountain biking trail map and have become friends with the baker down the street.
-Showing off the greatness of their home will come naturally.
+You may want to find a local tour guide job.
+You’ll know the best watering holes, have the mountain biking trail map memorized and might already be friends with the baker down the street.
+Showing off the greatness of your home will come naturally.

-Hiring an outsider means they won’t have the same background that bonds them to your community.
+Working somewhere across the world means you won’t have the same background that bonds you to the community.
 But that’s okay!
 People move all the time and make new places home.

 When someone is passionate about community, it doesn’t matter whether they were born there, they’ll get to know the area like a local anyway.
 And they’ll do that by not sticking around the tourist hotspots.

 A place is more than its 700-year-old clock tower or outstanding views of a jagged mountain range.
 It’s also about the people.
-Your tour guide understands this and makes sure to know the people as much as the place.
+You understands this and make sure to know the people as much as the place.

-If there’s a centennial parade, they’ll be throwing candy off the float.
-If the high school baseball team makes the finals, they’ll be in the bleachers cheering.
-So they’ll have interesting stories to tell on tour because they’ve experienced everything the area has to offer.
+If there’s a centennial parade, you’ll be throwing candy off the float.
+If the high school baseball team makes the finals, you’ll be in the bleachers cheering.
+So you’ll have interesting stories to tell on tour because you’ve experienced everything the area has to offer.

-Hiring a tour guide who has a passion for travel and all of the above is not impossible.
-Start in your local neighbourhood and then expand your search elsewhere.
-Your next passionate team member will be a valuable addition and will want to stay for seasons to come.
+When a tour operators is looking to hire a tour guide who has a passion for travel and all of the above, you’ll stand out.
+Start searching for a job in your local neighbourhood and then expand your search elsewhere.
+A tour guide job might be just for you.